Instructors place print materials or media "on reserve" at one of the libraries using the Reserve Request form

 - Library & Learning Services continues to offer its Textbooks on Reserve program in response to a Student Government Association report on the high cost of textbooks.
 By indentifying textbook titles already in our collection and placing them on reserve, L&LS is able to make these materials available to more students.

-- Textbooks available this semester are listed under "Course Reserve/Course/MU: [current semester] Undergraduate Reserves" in the ALADIN Catalog.
+- Textbooks available this semester are listed under "Course Reserve/Course/MU: [current semester] Undergraduate Reserves" in the WRLC Catalog.

 - Only Undergrad textbooks will be available on reserves for the Fall and Spring semesters.